-Immigration Fraud Defense Lawyer Philadelphia
+Immigration Fraud Lawyer In Philadelphia

-Our government is skeptical of any visitors who arrive in the United States and seek green cards shortly thereafter.
-It is illegal for a person to represent that they wish to visit, when in fact they intend to remain in the United States.
+Our government is skeptical of any visitors who arrive in the United States and seek green cards shortly after that.
+It is illegal for a person to represent that they wish to visit when they intend to remain in the United States.
 If you plan to visit the United States, call our office for a free consultation.
 We may be able to help you apply for your visitor visa.